dora-rs/dora-drives/docs/src/obstacle_location_operator.md

 # Obstacle location operator

-The obstacle location operator match bounding box with depth frame to find the exact position of obstacles.
+The obstacle location operator match bounding box with depth frame to find an approximative position of obstacles.

+There is two logic within it:
+- One is for the ground dot for lane detection.
+- One is for bounding box obstacle localisation.

+Both logic are based on he computation of the projection in 2D space of the lidar 3D point and then reusing the index to get the 3D position.

+- In the case of ground dot detection, the approximation is based on a knnr, as we might not have enough data on the floor.
+- In the case of bounding box, we use first quantile closest point within the bounding box to estimate the distance.
+We use the first quantile closest point to remove the noise.

+The mecanism to project the lidar point cloud into a 2D is also used in the `plot.py` operator.
+You can use the input `lidar_pc` within it to help you debug.

 ## Inputs

-- Obstacles bounding box.
+- 2D Obstacles bounding box.

 ## Outputs

-- GPS location of obstacles.
+- 3D position of obstacles as dot.

 ## Graph Description